ParsaAp0/QBC-Data-Analysis-G3-Basketball-Project/README.md

 # Quera Data Analysis Bootcamp – Project 1 - Group 3 | NBA Data Analytics

-Repository for the first group project of the Quera Data Analysis Bootcamp.
-We scrape basketball-reference.com, store the data in a relational database (SQLite), and run the required statistical analyses.
+Repository for the group project of the Quera Data Analysis Bootcamp.
+We scrape basketball-reference.com, store the data in a relational database (MySQL), and run the required statistical analyses.

 ## Team Members